kammitama5/kammitama5.github.io/_posts/2017-8-16-Wednesday-August-16th.md

 ## Also, Scaling using App Engine.

-- Anthony's application where we logged on and watched it scale dynamically.
+- Anthony's application where we logged on and watched it scale dynamically, as we hit the server.
+This happened in a space of a few seconds.

 <img src="/images/cloudla/cloudla_011.png" width="500">